Shaobin-Jiang/IceNvim/README.md

 ### Download `uclip.exe` (recommended for windows / wsl users)

-Although text yanked from within IceNvim is already available from outside, one might find that utf-8 characters are not copied properly on Windows and WSL.
+Although text yanked from within IceNvim is already available from outside, one might find that unicode characters are not copied properly on Windows and WSL.
 This is because the functionality is dealt with by Windows' `CLIP` command which does a poor job when used with utf-8 characters.

-To solve this, one might need to download [uclip.exe](https://github.com/suzusime/uclip/releases/download/v0.1.0/uclip.exe) and place it in the `bin` repository in the configuration directory.
+To solve this, one might need to download [uclip.exe](https://github.com/suzusime/uclip/releases/download/v0.1.0/uclip.exe) and place it in the `bin` directory in the configuration directory.

 Additionally, if you are using wsl, you might have to do this: